andrewctam/redis-clone/COMMANDS.md

     - Returns PONG.
 - `monitor`
     - Toggles live montioring of commands.
 Returns ACTIVE or INACTIVE.
-    - Prints commands entered and nodes where keys are stored to stderr.
+    - Prints commands entered and nodes where keys are stored.
 - `benchmark num`
     - Performs num commands and returns the time taken in ms.
 - `hash key`